 Recently as a currently unemployed/job hunting adult living at home (no rent woohoo), I’ve been realizing more and more how necessary it is to maintain a structured, scheduled life, despite all the “free” time that seems to pass way too quickly.

 1. Go To Sleep Early/On Time – This one is pretty self explanatory.
-If you really need a thoroughly explanation you can google it.
+If you really need a thorough explanation you can google it.

 2. Find Something To Be Responsible For – Why did you wake up early to go to school every weekday from kindergarten all the way through your senior year of high school?
 Well, you really didn’t have a choice, because school is mandatory and therefore it was your daily responsibility to get to school.